The Best Mashed Potatoes

 Step-by-step instructions

-1. In a Dutch oven or large stockpot, add potatoes and 2 tablespoons salt.
+1. In a large pot or saucepan, add potatoes and 2 tablespoons salt.
 Add cold water to cover potatoes by 1 inch.
 Over medium-high heat, bring to boil and partially cover pot.

 Potatoes being boiled in a silver pot.

-1. Cook until potatoes are tender and a fork can be easily slipped into the center, stirring once or twice, about 10 to 15 minutes.
+1. Cook until potatoes are fork-tender, stirring once or twice, about 10 to 15 minutes.
 Drain well, tossing in colander to remove excess water.

 Cooked potato cubes being poked with a knife.